macmanes-lab/G606_Phylogenetics/phylogenetics.md

 - Tree Visualization
 	- Submit
 	- Root using Drosophila
-	- What does phylogeny mean?
+	- What does this phylogeny mean?
 	- Red numbers?
 	- Why different branch lengths?
 	- Are there cases where the hypothesized relationships don't make sense?
 Why?